 - This spine surgery guidebook

 - A current list of medications and important phone numbers

 - Driver's license, photo ID, insurance card, and your co-payment

 - CPAP machine (if you use one)

 - Your surgical brace or collar (if ordered)

-- Loose and comfortable clothing, socks, and slippers with a rubber sole
+- Loose and comfortable clothing, socks, and slippers with a rubber sole.
+Clean T-shirts to wear beneath the brace.

 - Books and magazines

 - Toiletries like toothbrush, comb, etc. (the hospital also provides these)

 - A copy of your advance directive